franciscop/umbrella/documentation.md

 ### Examples

-An auto-save feature that submits the form through ajax every 10 seconds
+An auto-save feature that submits the form through AJAX every 10 seconds

 ```js
 // Show 'test' when the button test is clicked